We earn a commission if you make a purchase, at no additional cost to you.

 Although predominantly a rap song, “I Like You (A Happier Song) is also fun to play on the acoustic guitar.

-This is thanks to the tune’s hooks, a characteristic that Post Malone’s songs are known for.
+This is thanks to the tune’s hooks, a characteristic Post Malone’s songs are known for.

 The tune was written by Malone and featured singer and rapper Doja cat, alongside Billy Walsh and producers Louis Bell and Jasper Harris.